-Like their Football League neighbours East Ham were known as The Hammers and actually played in the heart of Beckton with their local rivals United playing just up the road at the Sports and Leisure club in the shadow of the Beckton Alps ski-slope.
+Like their Football League neighbours East Ham were known as The Hammers but actually played in the heart of Beckton with their local rivals Beckton United playing just up the road at the Sports and Leisure club in the shadow of the Beckton Alps ski-slope.
 United's ground is still associated with the beautiful game, West Ham United have a floodlit artificial pitch and facilities used by the local community all through the year.

 East Ham United, formed in 1933, completed their last campaign in the Essex Senior League in 2000/01 season winning 12 of their 30 games finishing in 11th place of 16 clubs.
 This was the season prior to Enfield Town's formation and acceptance into the the ESL.
 The club moved a short distance East on the A13 to join up with Barking FC to form 'Barking and East Ham United' who existed until 2006 when the club reformed solely as Barking.
 East Ham United's best finish in the ESL was in the 1979/80 season when they were 5th out of 16 clubs.
 In the 1976/77 season they had a run of glory in the FA Vase beating East Barnet Old Grammarians, Dartford Glentworth, Basildon United, Edgware Town, Alma Swanley and Epping Town in a replay before losing at home 0-4 to Sheffield in the Quarter Final.
 Sheffield went on to the final losing to then ESL side Billericay Town.